milad1372/InsightHub/README.md

 # InsightHub
-Visualizing GitHub Open Source Repositories
+From Adoption to Usage: Unveiling Programming Language Patterns and Trends in GitHub Repositories with InsightHub

 Live Demo: https://rapid-domain-384109.de.r.appspot.com/

-A collection of visual representations of data designed to offer understanding about the programming languages used in open source repositories on GitHub.
-This information is based on a comprehensive snapshot of the contents of over 2.8 million GitHub repositories, which is stored in BigQuery, and the GitHub Programming Languages Data sourced from Kaggle.
+In InsightHub, we conduct an in-depth analysis of programming language trends and usage in GitHub repositories by utilizing InsightHub, a comprehensive and interactive web application.
+By examining metadata from over 2.8 million open-source repositories, the study employs various data visualization techniques to explore the frequency and popularity of programming languages.
+InsightHub enables users to investigate language rankings, paradigms, types, and purposes based on the number of commits, pull requests, and repositories over time.
+The application facilitates the discovery of interesting insights from GitHub data, empowering users to make informed decisions about language adoption and usage.
+By offering a range of customizable data visualization components, this study contributes to a deeper understanding of the ever-evolving landscape of programming languages in the context of GitHub repositories

 InsightHub is an application designed to provide users with valuable insights into data and trends in a variety of domains.
 Its main aim is to help users make informed decisions based on accurate and relevant information.